-Some clothing-rental stores have wedding dresses in stock, and you might even find one near you that's devoted to wedding dresses.
-If you're looking for a designer gown but don't have the budget for one, you can rent one for just a fraction of the retail value.
-However, you probably won't find the selection you'd find at a bridal salon or even a warehouse or outlet store.
-And you'll be able to choose among only the dresses that the rental shop has to offer, which may not be the latest styles.
+It's not the most common way to find a wedding gown, but some clothing-rental stores and sites have white dresses in stock, and you might even find a seller that's devoted to wedding dresses.
+The upside of renting is that if you're looking for a designer gown but don't have the budget for one, you can rent one for just a fraction of the retail value.

 See More: Wedding Dress Shopping